yijinfang11/yijinfang11.github.io/_pages/about.md

 - In addition to my academic pursuits, I have a keen interest in web development.
 I believe web development has infinite potential, as it can bring to life the worlds we envision in our minds.
 This aspect of technology fascinates me greatly.

 - Currently, I am actively seeking opportunities in software engineering, data analysis, and web development.
-I aim to apply the knowledge and skills I have acquired to solve real-world problems.
+I wish to use the knowledge and skills I have learned to solve real-life problems and make our lives better.

 ## Contact